United Kingdom: Water supply and sanitation

 Access to improved water supply and sanitation in the UK is universal.
-It is estimated that 96 per cent of households are connected to the sewer network.
+It was estimated that 96 per cent of households were connected to the sewer network in 2022.
 According to the Environment Agency, total water abstraction for public water supply in the UK was 16,406 megalitres per day in 2007.

 In England and Wales, water and sewerage services are provided by 10 private regional water and sewerage companies and 13 mostly smaller private "water only" companies.
 In Scotland, said services are provided by a single public company, Scottish Water.
 In Northern Ireland, they are also provided by a single public entity, Northern Ireland Water.

 Demographics

+An elderly British Couple.
+Approximately 24% of people in England and Wales are aged 60 years and over.

-In the 2021 census the population of the United Kingdom was 67,026,292.
-It is the fourth-largest in Europe and the 22nd-largest in the world.
+Whereas the censuses of England and Wales and of Northern Ireland went ahead as planned in 2021, the census in Scotland was delayed until 2022 due to the COVID-19 pandemic.
+The Office for National Statistics has estimated that the total population of the United Kingdom recorded in the census would have been 66,912,637 had it been conducted in all parts of the UK on 21 March 2021.
+The UK population is the fourth-largest in Europe and the 22nd-largest in the world.
 In 2012 and 2013 births contributed the most to population growth, while in 2014 and 2015 net international migration contributed more.
 Between 2001 and 2011 the population increased at an average annual rate of 0.7 per cent.
 The 2011 census also showed that, over the previous 100 years, the proportion of the population aged 0–14 fell from 31 to 18 per cent, and the proportion of people aged 65 and over rose from 5 to 16 per cent.
 In 2018 the median age of the UK population was 41.7 years.
 The 2021 census put Scotland's population at 5.48 million, Wales's at 3.1 million and Northern Ireland's at 1.9 million.

 England's population in 2021 was 56 million, representing some 84 per cent of the UK total.
-England is one of the most-densely-populated countries in the world, with 434 people per square kilometre in mid-2021, with a particular concentration in London and the south-east.
+England is one of the most-densely-populated countries in the world, with 434 people per square kilometre in mid-2021, with a particular concentration in London, the capital, and the south-east.
 London's wider metropolitan area is the largest in Western Europe, with a population of 14.9 million in 2024.